leilow/python-fizzbuzz/README.md

+# My name is Leimomi Bong.
+I'm a student at Ada Developers Academy.

+Here is a change I've made to the README file.
+Thank you.

 # Python FizzBuzz

 This segment is intended to be used to teach how to use the Python debugger along with Pytest.